 Well.
 I am healing very well (which I am very thankful for, and do not take for granted!) but salad, and other things which need to be chewed, such as pizza, and fruits, are off limits for another month.
 Sigh.

 I have to say though, I have gotten really good at eating things without chewing.
 I know it sounds crazy.
-But a girl’s gotta eat!
-Two months of soup just wasn’t going to cut it for me.
+But two months of soup just wasn’t going to cut it for me.

 Yields: 8-12 scones, depending on size